Vietnamese Traffic | Essential Things to Note for First Time Travelers

 For residents, crossing the street looks effortless, but for visitors, it is a breathtaking task.
 When visiting Vietnam for the first time, a lot of foreign visitors test their bravery at pedestrian crossings.

-vietnamese traffic crossing road
+tourists crossing road

 They ought to quickly return to the sidewalk the moment they attempt to step onto the road.
 A lot of visitors claim that walking the streets of Vietnam is like embarking on a free adventure tour.
 Yes, it is one of the adventurous things to do in Vietnam.